-Byron Bay newcomer Seiyo is poised to launch on July 1 for pre-sale with a 20-piece collection that weaves sleep and street.
+Byron Bay newcomer Seiyo launched on July 1 with a 20-piece collection that weaves sleep and street.
 Silk plays ultimate muse to Alexandra Wright and Brittany Chadwick’s label, which takes cues from “the louche look of Coco Chanel in the 1920s”.

 Seiyo’s debut collection, Lolita, is evocative of what one would wear to saunter around a dreamy Parisian boudoir, and each charmeuse piece is designed to be worn day to night.
 Seiyo’s pieces have a 19-momme thread count, so the silk is high quality.

 “As a graphic designer by trade I’ve always been drawn to comic books,” says Wright, who weaves quirky motifs like sushi rolls and playful one liners like “just roll with it” into her designs.

 Sydney-based Lee Mathews has quietly carved a niche for itself over the past 20 years for an earthy femininity that transcends the seasons.
 In early 2018 the label took on young co-designer Natalia Grzybowski to work alongside Mathews to bring a refreshed offering to the label; now it ventures beyond nostalgic frills to embrace cleaner silhouettes and whimsical prints.
 But the label still loves layering.
 Its LM Essential line features pieces such as the Rose Silk V Neck Slip Dress, whose bias cut allows for fluid movement and elegance in or out of the bedroom.